-For further reading on the concept, the experiment model, and concrete services, you may read this paper.
+There is a manual that is bit a stup but in contains an up-to-date describtion of der experiment model.
 The easiest access to the concept is trough the example experiments that are shipped with the prototype.

 PrototypeThe python implementation (link below) is sufficiently developed to illustrate the approach but still has deficiencies.
 It lacks sound documentation and it weakly tested.
 You can get an impression on how peewit is used simply by reading the examples modules included in the download.

 The download contains the following six directories: example_data_sets/, example_project/, example_user_packages/, python/, stuff/, and unittests/.
 The implementation of the framework is included in the directory python/.